Development of an uncertainty-aware equation of state for gold: First-principles Helmholtz free energy

 \subsection{Electron-thermal free energy}

-In our study, akin to the approach used in ground-state calculations for solids, we determined the electron-thermal free energy by solving the Kohn-Sham equation, integrating Fermi-Dirac statistics to model electron occupancy at finite temperatures.
-We selected the face-centered cubic (fcc) solid at T = 0 K as the reference configuration for ions.
-We computed both the internal energy,\( U_{ele}(\rho, T) \), and the free energy, \( F_{ele}(\rho, T) \), in a self-consistent manner across each density (\(\rho\)) and temperature (T) grid point.
-Additionally, we incorporated snapshots from BOMD simulations as alternate reference configurations for ions.
-This method enabled us to evaluate the uncertainties associated with the electron-thermal free energy, particularly those arising from variations in electron occupation at finite temperatures.
+Following a strategy similar to that used in ground-state solid-state calculations, we obtained the electron-thermal free energy by solving the Kohn–Sham equations and applying Fermi–Dirac statistics to describe electron occupations at finite temperature.
+As the ionic reference configuration, we chose the fcc solid at T = 0 K. At each point on the density (\(\rho\))–temperature (T) grid, we self-consistently evaluated both the internal energy, \( U_{\mathrm{elec}}(\rho, T) \), and the free energy, \( F_{\mathrm{elec}}(\rho, T) \).
+Furthermore, we utilized snapshots from BOMD simulations as additional ionic reference configurations.
+This approach allowed us to quantify the uncertainties in the electron-thermal free energy, especially those stemming from changes in electronic occupation at nonzero temperatures.